- Location: Grand Rd, At post, Puri, Odisha 752001, India

 The Sub-continent of India and its height is about 214 feet from the ground (road) level.
-It stands on the ‘raised platform of stone, measuring about to ten acres.
+It stands on a raised platform of stone, measuring about ten acres.
 So, It is located in the heart of the town and presents an imposing sight.
 The temple is bounded by two compound walls, the outer one known as a Meghanada Pracira & the inner one known as a Kurma Pracira.

 Then, the present temple was built in the 12th century.
 The temple structure is made full of excellent carvings and lovely pieces of sculpture and is a fine specimen of the Kalinga style of architecture.
-Then after it is maintained by the Archaeological Survey of India.
+Then it is maintained by the Archaeological Survey of India.
 Only the orthodox Hindus are allowed to visit the Temple.
-But, the other religions peoples can see portions of the enclosure from the top of the Emar Matha building, located near the east-facing gate of the temple.
+However, other religious people can see portions of the enclosure from the top of the Emar Matha building, located near the east-facing gate of the temple.

-The Puri temple is built on a gigantic raised platform in the heart of the city, the temple complex is made by a wall about seven meters high -including the 0 height of the platform.
-And The area of the platform is more than 4,20,000 sq. ft.
+The Puri temple is built on a gigantic raised platform in the heart of the city, The temple complex is made by a wall about seven meters high -including the 0 height of the platform.
+The area of the platform is more than 4,20,000 sq. ft.
 The wall is pierced by the beautiful four gates, facing the four directions.

 On the east-facing gate, there are stone images of the two lions and it is called the Lions Gate.
 After that, The north, south, and west-facing gates are similarly known as the Elephant Gate, the Horse Gate, and the Tiger Gate (it is also called the Khanja Gate) respectively.